 \section{Dataset construction}

-For the purposes of this paper, we accessed three different FactSet products: \textit{Standard Datafeed - Fundamentals V3 - Advanced - Global}, \textit{Standard Datafeed - Supply Chain relationship}, and \textit{APB - Standard Datafeed - Suppply Chain Shipping Transaction}.
-We parsed information on companies' fundamentals (sales, market capitalisation, capital expenditures, industrial sector, and geography) from the first dataset and used the other two to identify supply-chain relationship.
+For the purposes of this paper, we accessed three different FactSet products: \textit{Standard Datafeed - Fundamentals V3 - Advanced - Global}, \textit{Standard Datafeed - Supply Chain relationship}, and \textit{APB - Standard Datafeed - Supply Chain Shipping Transaction}.
+We parsed information on companies' fundamentals (sales, market capitalization, capital expenditures, industrial sector, and geography) from the first dataset and used the other two to identify supply chain relationships.

 \paragraph{Fundamentals} The fundamentals dataset is built from the following FactSet files:

 \begin{enumerate} \item Fundamentals \begin{itemize} \item \texttt{ff\_basic\_eu\_v3\_full\_5315/ff\_basic\_af\_eu.txt} \item \texttt{ff\_advanced\_eu\_v3\_full\_4524/ff\_advanced\_af\_eu.txt}